willn/go_meals_scheduling/DIRECTIONS_END_SURVEY.md

 ```
 # cancel-o-matic mode
 php execute.php -x

+# look at the community calendar to see if there are going to be conflicts

 # if meals need to be cancelled, mark these in get_skip_dates()
 vi public/season.php